LongyanU/GP/README.md

-# JGE
+# AJG
-Corresponding code for manuscript of Journal of Geophysics and Engineering
+Corresponding code for manuscript of AJG

 Please note that matlab toolbox CREWS is needed for the boundary condition.